House Rewire Cost in Edinburgh

 Age of the Property

-Older properties are most likely to have outdated wiring, but many of these homes have stone walls or crumbling plaster.
+Older properties are most likely to have outdated wiring, but many of these homes have stone walls or crumbling plaster which is more difficult to work with than modern stud walls in good condition.

 Old wiring can pose significant safety risks, such as electrical fires or shocks, making it crucial to assess the home's wiring before starting a rewire.
 These issues and others associated with aged houses can increase the cost of a rewire.